 Take the Inkblot Test Online

-Look carefully at each picture and choose the most suitable answer from the list provided.
-Choose the description that best describes what you see in the inkblot.
-Please note that this test should only be used for educational purposes.
-It can not be a substitute for any professional or medical services.
+Look carefully at each image and choose the best-matching option from the list.
+Pick the description that most closely fits what you see in the inkblot.
+This exercise is for educational and entertainment purposes only; it cannot replace professional or medical services.

 Question 1 of 10